hasura/graphql-engine/guides/getting-started-with-csharp-aspnet-core.rst

 .. code:: bash

-   $ hasuractl service quickstart app-name --template csharp-aspnet -c cluster-name
+   $ hasuractl service quickstart app-name --template csharp-aspnet

 This command will do the following: